How did you make it to the Netherlands?

 Then, at the university I had to prove myself.
 And survive the reorganisations of the system.
 That period was one where I learned how to stand up when I fell.
 Glory doesn’t mean to never fall, says a Chinese proverb, but to be able to stand up when you fall.

 No doubt, I brought my job disappointments home.
 Many times, my drive back home from Utrecht, in my car, was very useful: I listened to the radio and could cry, let go of my emotions so that when I reach home I’m in a better shape.
-My father always left his problems at the door; I have never seen my father happy, only with a faint smile.
+My father always left his problems at the door; I have never seen my father in a bad mood, only with a smile on his face.
 I tried to do the same but my children and husband saw me sad as well.

-Looking back, I can say that I wasn’t focused on a career, in the Romanian sense of the term, but I kept going and had the joy to work outside my home and put up with discrimination.
+Looking back, I can say that I wasn’t focused on a career, in the Romanian sense of the term, but I kept going and had the joy to work outside my home and face stereotypes.

 I was interested, all these years, about the situation in Romania.
 I didn’t live in Romania but I lived close to it.
 At a certain moment, my amnesty was issued but I didn’t go visit Romania instantly.
 I had the luck that my parents came to visit me, together with my mother-in-law, with major interventions, of course.
 They helped us raise our children, especially by talking Romanian with them; I wanted very much that my girls would speak Romanian.
 Anyways, I always kept my interest on Romania.
 After 2000, I consulted the archives of the Security and found my file with many alterations in it; I managed to get also a digital copy.